UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     5. If you intend to solder the cables instead of using level nuts, add the ferrules to the end of the cables.

-7. Prepare the extension cables.
+7. Prepare the extension cables for ATX, EPS P4/P8 and the PCIe cables.

 9. Prepare the riser card for soldering by removing the pluggable fuses for the 3.3 V and 12 V rails.